genagain/rtl-tdd-demo/README.md

 ## What is Test-Driven Development?

-Test-driven development, TDD for short, when you write a test before you implement the code that passes the test to develop your software application.
+Test-driven development, TDD for short, is when you write a test before you implement the code that passes the test to develop your software application.

 ## What is React Testing Library